-As introduced in Section 3.1, the MEP data collection is made up by two types of data, i.e., "implicit" and "explicit" data.
+As introduced in Section 3.1, the MEP data collection is made up by two types of data, i.e., "implicit" and "explicit".
 The concept of implicit data collection will be explained in detail throughout this section, while the treatment of the concept of explicit data is left for Section 3.1.2.

-MEP-Traces (the upper green part in Figure 3.3) collects implicit data in a total automatic procedure which do not require any user intervention.
-For wheelchair users the device is assumed to be fixed upon the vehicle: in terms of acquired data, a fixed smartphone or tablet is supposed to produce a better quality data collection of sensors with respect to devices kept into pockets or bags.
+MEP-Traces (the upper green part in Figure 3.3) collects implicit data in a total automatic procedure which does not require any user intervention.
+For wheelchair users the device is assumed to be fixed upon the vehicle: in terms of acquired data, a fixed smartphone or tablet is supposed to produce an higher quality sensors data collection with respect to devices kept into pockets or bags.